preactjs/rfcs/rfcs/0000-remove-replace-node.md

 to the DOM nodes to make then interactive.

 Typically during hydration property diffing does not happen.
-This behavior is to ensure that hydration happens as fast as possible since your app won't be interactive until it completes.
+This behavior is to ensure that hydration happens as fast as possible since the app won't be interactive until it completes.
 The SSR's DOM is assumed to already have the correct attributes for the initial render and so property diffing is unnecessary for this operation.

+Currently, if Preact cannot find matching DOM elements when hydrating, it'll create ones and add them to the parent DOM element.

 </dd>
 <dt>Mounting <a href="#footnotes"><sup>1</sup></a></dt>
 <dd>

 Mounting is what Preact does when it has to create new DOM nodes when rendering an app because no DOM nodes exist.
-Here, Preact creates the DOM nodes your virtual tree specifies and applies properties and attributes to it.
+Here, Preact creates the DOM nodes the virtual tree specifies and applies properties and attributes to it.

 </dd>